starkbank/sdk-ruby/README.md

 end
 ```

+**Note**: You can also configure payment behavior according to its rules
 **Note**: Instead of using BrcodePayment objects, you can also pass each payment element in hash format

 ## Get a BR Code payment